 The General Block Interleaver block rearranges the elements of its input vector without repeating or omitting any elements.
 If the input contains N elements, then the Permutation vector parameter is a column vector of length N. The column vector indicates the indices, in order, of the input elements that form the length-N output vector; that is,

-for each integer k between 1 and N. The contents of Elements must be integers between 1 and N, and must have no repetitions.
+for each integer k between 1 and N. The contents of Permutation vector must be integers between 1 and N, and must have no repetitions.

-Both the input and the Elements parameter must be column vector signals.
+Both the input and the Permutation vector parameter must be column vector signals.

 This block accept the following data types: int8, uint8, int16, uint16, int32, uint32, boolean, single, double, and fixed-point.
 The output signal inherits its data type from the input signal.

 The General Block Interleaver dialog box is shown for the case in which the Permutation vector source parameter is set to Dialog.

 The General Block Interleaver dialog box is shown for the case in which the Permutation vector source parameter is set to Input port.

 A selection that specifies the source of the permutation vector.
 The source can be either Dialog or Input port.
 The default value is Dialog.

 A vector of length N that lists the indices of the output elements that came from the input vector.
 This parameter is available only when Permutation vector source is set to Dialog.

 If Permutation vector is [4;1;3;2] and the input vector is [40;32;59;1], then the output vector is [1;40;59;32].
 Notice that all of these vectors have the same length and that the vector Permutation vector is a permutation of the vector [1:4]'.